ankitjaininfo/developers.squadcast.com/content/outgoing-webhooks/_index.md

 Configure the Name, Description and Failure Notification email in the Settings tab.
 This is particularly helpful when you (or an administrator) would want to be notified for webhook-related failures.

+## Optional: Test Payloads

+During integration, it’s often useful to observe and debug outbound webhook calls before forwarding them to production systems.
+This helps ensure that your receiving endpoint is ready and that the payloads from Squadcast are as expected.
+You can use [Beeceptor](https://beeceptor.com/webhook-integration/) to set up a temporary HTTPS endpoint to receive and inspect Squadcast’s outgoing webhook payloads.
+This allows you to:

+- View full request bodies and headers
+- Verify event formats for v1 or v2 payloads
+- Confirm behavior across different Squadcast trigger conditions
+- Identify any formatting or delivery issues before forwarding to downstream systems

+Once validated, you can either update the Squadcast configuration with your real endpoint or configure Beeceptor to forward requests to your destination URL.